 The current plan is to maintain the on-campus residential experience for students, consistent with health and safety priorities.
 This plan is subject to change depending on the course of the COVID-19 pandemic.
-A plan has been established to proceed with a double-occupancy model of residential housing and to eliminate all triple-occupancy options.
-Lounges in some dorms may also be converted to double-occupancy rooms to accommodate the need for additional beds.
+UNE adopted a double-occupancy model of residential housing and eliminated all triple-occupancy options.
+Lounges in some dorms were converted to double-occupancy rooms to accommodate the need for additional beds.